 Benefits of regular institutional membership

-The DNVF memoranda prepared in the DNVF working groups are submitted to the institutional and corresponding members for comment and then for final co-signing before publication.
+The DNVF memoranda prepared in the DNVF working groups are submitted to the institutional and corresponding members for commenting and then for final co-signing before publication.
 Within a given period of time, the members can decide whether they wish to be listed by name on the publication of a memorandum.

 Members receive a discount at the DNVF Forum for Health Services Research.
-The regular TN fee is 95 € and the reduced fee for members and employees of DNVF member organizations is 55 €.
+The regular participation fee is 95 € and the reduced fee for members and employees of DNVF member organizations is 55 €.

-The DNVF annually awards the Wilfried Lorenz Health Care Research Prize, worth €2,500, which serves to further develop health care research in Germany and to promote young scientists.
+The DNVF annually awards the Wilfried Lorenz Health Care Research Prize, worth €2,500, which serves to further develop health care research in Germany and promote young scientists.
 The prize is awarded in memory of the DNVF's honorary member, Prof. Dr. Wilfried Lorenz (1939-2014).
 The prize is intended to honour and promote an individual or a group of scientists who are members of the DNVF and who apply with an original paper that has been published in a peer-reviewed Journal or has been accepted for publication in the 12 months preceding the call for applications.
 Members and staff of institutional DNVF members can also apply.

 The DNVF working group "Patient-Reported Outcome (PRO)" is available to DNVF members for free research advice on the selection of PRO instruments.
 To contact the working group, an application form is available in the protected member area, in which the applicant outlines criteria of his or her request.